 What is the best advice that you can give to a marketing agency so that they can have more plans following these results?

-Marketing is the positioning and engagement with consumers to make sure that product and services are matching their needs.
+Marketing is the positioning and engagement with consumers to make sure that products and services are matching their needs.
 I find a great fit there, between politics and marketing, because it’s about understanding your constituents and stakeholders.
 It’s about putting a plan in place in order to make sure that they’re aware of your positions and opportunities, and it’s about making sure they remain engaged and excited about being a part of your ecosystem.

 What are some of the programs that the Canadian Marketing Association provides to SME owners that can be of benefit for them?

-So, all of these resources are limited members or non-members also can register and attend these events?
+So, all of these resources are limited to members or non-members also can register and attend these events?

-That’s good to hear.
 What are some of the top marketing trends that you’re seeing in the business industry at the moment?

 What is the most common mistake that business owners make when it comes to promoting their brand?

-Awesome.
 If you could give a piece of advice to SME’s who are just starting their business, what would it be?